 Congratulations to Guildford City Swimming Club’s Alicia Wilson who has secured a place in the Team GB swimming team for the delayed Tokyo 2020 Olympic Games this summer.

-Her selection came after an impressive second-place finish in the 200m individual medley at a scaled-back British Swimming Selection Trials, held behind closed doors at the London Aquatics Centre earlier this month.
+Her selection came after an impressive second-place finish in the 200m individual medley at a scaled-back British Swimming Selection Trials, held behind closed doors at the London Aquatics Centre in mid-April.

 Touching in at 2:09.61, almost two seconds faster than the consideration standard, she swam a personal best and also set a new county record.